alternoegraha/AdwMod-theme/README.md

 - Available in **two variants.** 'Default' and 'Compact'
 - Adaptive font size in GNOME shell.
 - Consistent GTK2 theme (finally!)
-- Modifications/tweaks are done in `_tweaks.scss` instead modifying `_common.scss` directly, to keep in sync with upstream changes (except in Gtk4)
+- Modifications/tweaks are done in `_tweaks.scss` instead modifying `_common.scss` directly, to keep in sync and reduce some diffs with upstream `_common.scss` (except in Gtk4 and gnome-shell theme)

 ## Supported desktop environments
 - GNOME shell (3.36 and up)